gkm2164/gkm2164.github.io/cv.md

 ## Introduction
 * Fast Learner, Fast Applier
-* Highly motivated to write more reusable design, and code.
+* Highly motivated on writing and managing reusable design, and code.
-* Interested in construct private infrastructure.
+* Interested in constructing infrastructure.
 * Develop suitable module based on understanding of software architecture.

 ## Work Experience